 Tempest is still a work in progress.
 Visit our GitHub or Discord

-Tempest comes with a built-in command bus, which can be used to dispatch a command to its handler.
-A commandbus can offer multiple advantages over a more direct approach to modelling processes: commands and their handlers can easily be tested in isolation, they are simple to serialize, and similar to the eventbus, the commandbus also supports middleware.
+Tempest comes with a built-in command bus, which can be used to dispatch a command to its handler (synchronous or asynchronous).
+A command bus offers multiple advantages over a more direct approach to modelling processes: commands and their handlers can easily be tested in isolation, they are simple to serialize, and similar to the eventbus, the command bus also supports middleware.

 Commands themselves are simple data classes.
 They don't have to implement anything: